D-Sketon/hexo-theme-reimu/README.en.md

 ### Icon

-Icon defaults to the iconfont provided with this project (v0.1.3+)
+By default, this project uses its own provided iconfont (v0.1.3+)

 ```yml
 icon_font: 4552607_bq08450reo
 ```

-If you want to continue using fontawesome icons, set `icon_font` to `false`, which will use the corresponding fontawesome in `vendor`.
+If you want to continue using fontawesome icons, set `icon_font` to `false`.
+This will use the corresponding fontawesome from the `vendor`

 ```yml
 fontawesome: